hermonochy/Rescueland/The timeline of Resueland history.md

 Research teams launched investigations into the circumstances surrounding the production of Mutant FFG, particularly focusing on the ancient ring crushed during its accidental creation.
 The origin of this powerful variant remained enigmatic, raising more questions than answers, while underscoring its potential as a critical asset.
 To prevent it from falling into the wrong hands, Rescueland decided to keep this destructive variant secret, storing the little gel they obtained in the most secure stronghold known, located on the planet of Filna.

-## 65 to 69 ADOTR: War against Mega Bad Guy Land
+## 65 ADOTR: War against Mega Bad Guy Land

 Following the final defeat of Bad Guy Land, the Rescueland Empire experienced a period of stability before facing an even more formidable adversary: Mega Bad Guy Land — a planet in the Bad Guy Land system, seeking revenge for their fallen brethren and intent on establishing their dominance in the galaxy.
 They were determined to eliminate the Rescuelanders, whom they saw as the root of their misfortunes.
 This gave the Rescuelanders their first opportunity to try out their FFG in a real situation.
 Mega Bad Guy Land initiated their campaign by launching a surprise attack on a Rescueland supply convoy passing near the Shadow Nebula, a sector known for its dark voids and gravitational anomalies.
 This location provided cover for the attacking fleet.